Blood Sugar Sex Magik: Live performances

 To date, songs from the album remain the most performed out of any album from the band's catalog.
-"Give it Away" and "Under the Bridge" are the two most performed songs ever by the band with "Give it Away" being performed over 1000 times and at every show since 1991.
-"Blood Sugar Sex Magik", "I Could Have Lied", "If You Have to Ask", "Sir Pyscho Sexy", "Suck My Kiss" and "They're Red Hot" are also frequently performed.
+"Give it Away" is the most performed song ever by the band with the song being performed over 1000 times since 1991.
+"Blood Sugar Sex Magik", "I Could Have Lied", "If You Have to Ask", "Sir Psycho Sexy", "Suck My Kiss" and "They're Red Hot" are also frequently performed.
 The only songs to never have been performed from the album in full are "Mellowship Slinky in B Major" and "The Righteous & the Wicked".
 "Apache Rose Peacock" has been partially performed 3 times while "The Greeting Song" has also been partially performed or teased a few times.
 "Funky Monks" was first performed in 1991 and not again until 2006 when they performed it twice.
 "Naked in the Rain" was one of the earliest songs from the album to be performed live.
 It was only performed on December 31, 1990, and once more in November 1991.
 Despite being one of the album's singles, "Breaking the Girl" has only been performed 22 times with its last performance coming in 2019 with guitarist Josh Klinghoffer; It was only performed a total of 10 times with John Frusciante.
 "My Lovely Man" was performed many times between 1991 and 2004.

 Legacy

 Blood Sugar Sex Magik was placed atop many "Best Of" lists, especially those pertaining to the '90s.
 Spin magazine charted the album at number 58 on their "Top 90 Albums of the 90s", and Pause and Play ranked it number 11 on a similar list.
 In a 2021 article listing "The Best Albums of 1991" from the staff of Paste magazine, Blood Sugar Sex Magik ranked number 15 on the list.
 The record was also placed in Guitarist Magazine's "101 Essential Guitar Albums"; and included in the book 1001 Albums You Must Hear Before You Die.

-In 2003, Rolling Stone released their list of the 500 Greatest Albums of All Time with Blood Sugar Sex Magik ranked at 310.
-In 2012, a revised list was released with Blood Sugar Sex Magik again ranked at 310.
-In 2020, Rolling Stone again released a revised version of their list with Blood Sugar Sex Magik now ranking much higher at 186.
+In 2003, Rolling Stone ranked Blood Sugar Sex Magik number 310 on their list of the "500 Greatest Albums of All Time".
+It maintained the ranking in the 2012 revised list, then shot up to number 186 in the 2020 revised list.